 - Most collectors are probably resellers, or have participated in reselling at some point.
 It’s a common practice.
 Sometimes you find a game for cheap that you already have.
 Other times you buy a game that you want, but later change your mind.
 Chances are when it was time to sell it, it was sold for more than it was purchased for.

 - No other hobbyists use this word– at least not this way.
 Resellers buy and sell anything of value.
 But only retro game collectors pretend that the it’s destroying their hobby.
 In fact, many video game collectors assume that resellers only flip games.
 But they also sell all sorts of collectibles.
 But you won’t hear people who collect antique glassware or vintage Air Jordans moaning that resellers will eradicate everything they hold sacred.
-That ideology is exclusive to game collectors.
+That ideology is almost exclusive to game collectors.